The Ogre Gods

-The Ogre Gods is a French black & white comic series in four volumes written by Hubert, with illustrations from Bertrand Gatignol.
+The Ogre Gods is a French black & white comic series in four volumes written by Hubert Boulard, with illustrations from Bertrand Gatignol.
 The first volume, Petit, was published by Soleil Productions in 2014.

 Synopsis

 First volume: Petit

 Over a wide valley reign the Giants: immense, human flesh eaters, who live in a gigantic palace; served by thousands of humans.
 Their cruel and violent king is the powerful Gabaal, and his wife the Queen Émione.
 One day, the queen gives birth to a son she did not even know she was carrying.
 The child so small that he looks human to the eyes of his gigantic relatives.
 The royal family has indeed been degenerating for a long time, with centuries of inbreeding visible in the size and longevity of each newborn, who dies younger and is smaller than his predecessors.
 The queen, knowledgeable and literate, sees in her child the hope for the race of giants, because he could mate with human women—as did the Founder, the mythical sovereign who founded their kingdom and was the progenitor of the clan of giants.

 In the past, the queen had already gave birth to triplets, who were also smaller than their parents.
 For the king, this is too much.
 He is ashamed of his new son, and wants him to disappear.
 The queen decides to hide this fourth child from her husband.
 The son will be called "Petit", after the old Princess Desdée, aunt of the king, excluded from the family because of her love for humans.
 Desdée always refused to feed on their flesh, opposing the "God-King"'s tradition.
 "God-King", her great-great-grandfather, lived to be exceptionally old.
 He was the greatest of all his lineage.
 Although being raised by his aunt and following a human education, Petit is torn by the violent impulses inherited from his ancestors and from a family that constantly threatens him.

 This volume makes several references to the "Book of the Forebears", introducing the following characters: Princess Desdea, the Founder, Queen Emione, the God-King, Prince Coor and King Eliabaal.